 Despite the chopfest in the room across from ours and the intense snoring of our host’s youngest kid, I manage to sleep until 09:30!
-That’s when I realise how we were able to survive the insane cold.
-Sometime during the night these sweet Tibetans have piled three wool blankets on top of us.
+That’s when I realize how we were able to survive the insane cold.
+Tagong grasslands are already under the grip of winter, but lucky for us, sometime during the night these sweet Tibetans have piled three wool blankets on top of us.
 We ask permission to boil some water for tea and porridge and invite the woman and her boy to join in.
-They are reluctant to taste our colourless, odourless, and especially meatless breakfast.
+They are reluctant to taste our colorless, odorless, and especially meatless breakfast.
 Things change when they bring a plastic jar with yak cream which gives that extra oomph to our meal.
 I almost forgot to mention that to brush our teeth we had to go outside, break some ice and endure the whipping wind.
 I could feel my face cracking like a mirror being smashed with a hammer, that’s how lovely that was.
 Nevertheless, refreshed, fed and humbled by the hospitality, we hop on for another day in the highlands.
 The road is heavenly smooth, and it climbs mildly, but steadily.

 For now we do not need to worry, as by the looks of this place, we’ve arrived in a lost Paradise.
 The wind crashes on blue mountains lightly dusted with snow.
 The vast valley carved by the Liqi river is dotted with flamboyantly scarlet bushes.
 All we need to do is stop, and be instantly immersed in the sights, sounds and aromas of the plateau.

 It’s early winter, and the fat grasses of summer have dwindled.
 Few nomad herdsmen are still up the grasslands with their black tents knitted from yak fur and with their groups of yak grazing the last bits.